logicalclocks/terraform-provider-hopsworksai/docs/index.md

 Hopsworks.ai deploys Hopsworks clusters to your AWS account using the permissions provided during [account setup](https://docs.hopsworks.ai/latest/hopsworksai/aws/getting_started/#step-1-connecting-your-aws-account).
 To create a Hopsworks cluster, you will need to create an empty S3 bucket, an ssh key, and an instance profile with the required [Hopsworks permissions](https://docs.hopsworks.ai/latest/hopsworksai/aws/getting_started/#step-2-creating-instance-profile).
-If you have already created these 3 resources, you can skip the first 3 steps in the following terraform example and instead fill the corresponding attributes in Step 4 (*bucket_name*, *ssh_key*, *instance_profile_arn*) with your configuration.
+If you have already created these 3 resources, you can skip the first step in the following terraform example and instead fill the corresponding attributes in Step 2 (*bucket_name*, *ssh_key*, *instance_profile_arn*) with your configuration.
 Otherwise, you need to setup the credentials for your AWS account locally as described [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs), then you can run the following terraform example which creates the required AWS resources and a Hopsworks cluster.

 ```terraform